CallMeHein/Auto-Western-Highway-Fabric/README.md

 - prevent it from closing chat/inventory/menu/map when it's just building (?)
 - log out just before mobs can spawn, log in just after mobs can't spawn
 - scaffolding sometimes gets stuck, fix that
+- let the player queue certains commands at a certain x-coordinate
+  - something like /forceAutoWesternHighway {x} STEP_UP 10
+  - this lets us scout ahead with freecam to catch/prevent known issues with the current pathing system like crashing into a cave/